kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/managing-and-sustaining-motivation.md

 ---

-## How to Maintain Motivation in Learning
+## How to Maintain Motivation When Learning

 Self-motivation is the ability to find and maintain a cause that drives you towards action.
 In learning, motivation enables us to take charge of our own learning and to sustain our attention and performance.
 Here are some more ways to maintain motivation in learning which revolve around the 3 factors mentioned by Daniel Pink above (autonomy, mastery and purpose):